microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

     ![Basic Auth - custom connector by OpenAPI file][image-12]

-1. It automatically identifies the authentication type to "Basic authentication", "username" and "password".
+1. It automatically identifies the authentication type as "Basic authentication", "username", and "password".

     ![Basic Auth - custom connector authentication type][image-13]

 1. After creating the connector, let's create a connection for the connector.
 Then, it requires the username and password.
-In this sample app, the username and password are for [Atlassian Jira][atlassian jira].
+The username and password in this sample app are for [Atlassian Jira][atlassian jira].
 Therefore, get your email address as the username and API token as the password from there.

     ![Basic Auth - custom connector connection][image-14]

-1. Test the connector whether it works OK or not.
+1. Test the connector to see whether it works OK or not.

     ![Basic Auth - custom connector test][image-15]

-We've added an extra security to the custom connector with basic auth.
+We've added extra security to the custom connector with basic auth.

 ## 3. OAuth2 &ndash; Authorisation Code Auth

 The third option is to use [OAuth2][oauth2].
 There are many authentication flows in OAuth2, but Power Platform custom connector only supports the [Authorisation code auth flow][az ad authn authcodeauth] at this time of writing.
 Therefore, let's focus on that.
-The basic idea of using any OAuth2 auth flow is to get the access token to get the resources that you want.
-So, it's safe to assume that the function app is able to understand the access token and process it.
+The basic idea of using any OAuth2 auth flow is to get the access token and the resources you want.
+It's safe to assume that the function app is able to understand the access token and process it.

 1. To use OAuth2 auth flow, you need to [register an app][az ad register app] on [Azure Active Directory][az ad].
-After registering a new app, it will give ability to get the access codes.
+After registering a new app, it will give the ability to get the access codes.
 I'm not going into too many details here, but it's worth taking a look at [this document][gh sample authcodeauth readme].
 Once you create the app, you will have the following information:

     * Tenant ID
     * Client ID
     * Client secret
-    * Endpoint URL for authorization
+    * Endpoint URL for authorisation
-    * Endpoint URL for access token
+    * Endpoint URL for the access token
-    * Endpoint URL for refresh token
+    * Endpoint URL for the refresh token

 1. With this information, you need to integrate it with APIM.
-Go to Azure Portal, open the APIM instance, and naviagte to the "OAuth 2.0 + OpenID Connect" blade.
+Go to Azure Portal, open the APIM instance, and navigate to the "OAuth 2.0 + OpenID Connect" blade.
 Add a new OAuth2 service under the "OAuth 2.0" tab.

     ![Auth Code Auth - new OAuth2 service][image-16]

-1. Enter the following detains in the fields and create the service.
+1. Enter the following details in the fields and create the service.

     * Display name: `AuthCode Auth`
     * Client registration page URL: `http://localhost`